mozilla/DeepSpeech/doc/TRAINING.rst

 Transfer-Learning (new alphabet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to train a DeepSpeech model for a new language, or if you just want to add new characters to your custom English model, you will have to use transfer-learning.

-Transfer-learning for DeepSpeech works by removing the output layer (any optionally more layers) of a pre-trained model and reinitializing parameters to fit the target alphabet.
+In a nutshell, DeepSpeech's transfer-learning allows you to copy certain layers from a pre-trained model, initialize new layers for your target data, stitched together the old and new layers, and update all layers via gradient descent.
+You will remove the pre-trained output layer (and optionally more layers) and reinitializing parameters to fit your target alphabet.
 The simplest case of transfer-learning is when you remove just the output layer.

+In DeepSpeech's implementation, all removed layers are contiguous, starting from the output layer.
+The key flag you will want to experiment with is ``--drop_source_layers``.
+This flag accepts an integer from ``1`` to ``5`` and allows you to specify how many layers you want to remove from the pre-trained model.
+For example, if you supplied ``--drop_source_layers 3``, you will drop the output layer, penultimate layer, and LSTM layer from your pre-trained model.
+All those layers will be reinintialized, and crucially the output layer will be defined to match your supplied target alphabet.

-To use transfer-learning, you need to specify the location of the pre-trained model with ``--load_checkpoint_dir`` and define where your new model checkpoints will be saved with ``--save_checkpoint_dir``.
-Now, you need to specify how many layers to remove (aka "drop") from the pre-trained model: ``--drop_source_layers``.
-You also need to supply a new alphabet file using the standard ``--alphabet_config_path``.  in ``DeepSpeech.py``.
-Specify the path where you downloaded the checkpoint from the release, and training will resume from the pre-trained model.
+You need to specify the location of the pre-trained model with ``--load_checkpoint_dir`` and define where your new model checkpoints will be saved with ``--save_checkpoint_dir``.
+You need to specify how many layers to remove (aka "drop") from the pre-trained model: ``--drop_source_layers``.
+You also need to supply your new alphabet file using the standard ``--alphabet_config_path`` (remember, using a new alphabet is the whole reason you want to use transfer-learning).

 .. code-block:: bash